Close Alert Banner

 Transform and connect our communities

-It will help ensure an accessible education system and modern post-secondary education sector, supporting significant provincial investment in three post-secondary institutions: Durham College, Ontario Tech University and Trent University Durham.
+It will help ensure an accessible education system and modern post-secondary education sector, supporting significant provincial investment in three post-secondary institutions: Durham College, Ontario Tech University, and Trent University Durham.

 Increase transit ridership and help achieve a more sustainable future

 Increased rail use by the community will help to reach environmental goals, such as greenhouse gas reduction targets.
-This includes providing GO Transit train service that meets the needs of a generation of people who prefer not to use an automobile.
+This includes providing GO train service that meets the needs of a generation of people who prefer not to use an automobile.

 Riders boarding the GO Train

-We will continue to work with our provincial and local municipal partners to ensure that frequent, reliable, accessible transit is available to residents and visitors—where and when they need it.
+The Region will continue to work with our provincial and local municipal partners to ensure that frequent, reliable, accessible transit is available to residents and visitors—where and when they need it.

 For additional project updates visit the Metrolinx Bowmanville expansion web page.